 - Re-share user-generated content

-In this article, we discuss 15 creative Instagram post ideas for your restaurant to help take your Instagram game to the next level.
+In this article, we discuss 15 creative Instagram post ideas for your restaurant to help take your Instagram game and social media ideas to the next level.

 Does your restaurant serve a delicious dessert that is prepared table-side?
 Great, take a video of the process.
-You are more likely to get engagement with a video than with a picture.
+You are more likely to get engagement with restaurant customers with a video than with a picture.